adslbarxatov/BExplorer/UserManual.md

 For now this tab only allows you to change the limits of cash accumulators that appear at completion of missions related to purchased property.
 Accumulators themselves become available as you progress through these missions; at the beginning of the game, none of them can be changed.

-To find out which accumulator is currently selected, you can use «Где это» («Where is it») button.
+To find out which accumulator is currently selected, you can use «Where is it» button.
 The maximum amount is $50’000.

 ## 2.5.
 Gangsters